Sarah627/Java_miniatures/README.md

 ### Installing JDK

-To get started with java we must install JDK on our local machine, (here, I'm considering you are a beginner or totally newcomer in programming world or even did not visit virtualization concepts|tools before).
+To get started with Java we must install JDK on our local machine, (here, I'm considering you are a beginner or totally newcomer in programming world or even did not visit virtualization concepts|tools before).

 Installing JDK is a **must** it provides the necessary tools and libraries to develop, compile, and run Java applications.

-click on the following link [oracle](https://www.oracle.com/eg/java/technologies/downloads/) and install the latest JDK versions on your own device
+click on the following link [oracle](https://www.oracle.com/eg/Java/technologies/downloads/) and install the latest JDK versions on your own device

 ![screenshot](/images/image.png)